Food in Xi'an

 History of Xi'an Famous Foods

 Xi’an Famous Foods began as a 200 square foot basement stall in the Golden Shopping Mall in Flushing, N.Y.
 The original location, established in late 2005, was the first restaurant to bring the little-known cuisine of Xi’an to the United States, with signature hand-ripped noodles, secret spice mixes, and Xi’an “burgers” with housemade flatbread.
-Since then, we’ve expanded to multiple locations in Manhattan, Brooklyn and Queens in total.
+Since then, we’ve expanded to multiple locations in New York’s Manhattan, Brooklyn, and Queens boroughs.
 As a family-owned business, we hope to reintroduce the world to the unique cuisine of our hometown: liangpi “cold skin” noodles, lamb pao mo soup, and wide hand-pulled “biang biang” noodles, all in its most authentic form.

 Upper East Side